jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 <figure>
 <img src="/images/2019/rodeo-td3-gravel.jpg">
 <figcaption>
-The Trail Donkey 3.0 is everything I was looking for in a bike for my adventures away from paved roads.
+The Traildonkey 3.0 is everything I was looking for in a bike for my adventures away from paved roads.
 </figcaption>
 </figure>